Daisy Fancourt: Research and career

 During the COVID-19 pandemic, Fancourt established the network COVID Minds that looked to better understand the impact of coronavirus disease on mental health.
-The network collates longitudinal international mental health studies during the pandemic, offering opportunities for researchers to join projects and sharing regular updates with members of the public.
-Fancourt is leading the COVID–19 Social Study, an investigation looking at the social experiences of adults in the United Kingdom during the outbreak.
-The study collects information on the psychological and social challenges that people in the UK faced during the pandemic.
+The network collated longitudinal international mental health studies during the pandemic, offering opportunities for researchers to join projects and sharing regular updates with members of the public.
+Fancourt also led the COVID-19 Social Study, an investigation looking at the social experiences of adults in the United Kingdom during the outbreak.
+The study collected information on the psychological and social challenges that people in the UK faced during the pandemic.
 In particular, the COVID-19 Social Study looked to better understand how the virus and enforced social isolation impacted mental health and loneliness.
-The outcomes of the survey are regularly reported, allowing policymakers and the media to better understand and report on the impact of lockdown.
-At the end of April 2020 the social study had over 75,000 participants and by April 2021 had collected over 1 million responses.
+The outcomes of the survey were reported.
+At the end of April 2020 the social study had over 75,000 participants and by April 2022 had collected over 1.2 million responses.
 As part of the social study Fancourt also conducted in-depth surveys of over 350 adults, exploring the impact of social isolation.
 Her results showed that prior to the lockdown officially beginning there was a decline in happiness.
 However, over the course of April Fancourt showed that levels of well-being had increased and levels of anxiety had decreased.
 Fancourt was appointed to the Lancet Covid-19 Commission and the WHO Technical Advisory Group on Mental Health in COVID.